LukeMurphey/splunk-website-monitoring/src/README.txt

 Q: Can I allow non-admin users to make and edit inputs?

-A: Yes, just assign users the "edit_modinput_web_ping" capability.
+A: Yes, just assign users the "edit_modinput_web_ping" and "edit_tcp" capabilities.
 You will likely want to give them the "list_inputs"capability too.